 In the main I’ve found that the young people that I’ve taught from Elmfield are more questioning about the nature of the society they live in and are much more capable of independent thought than most students who’ve been through the conventional system, which of course makes them excellent sociology students.”
 Emma Stevens, Sociology.

-The full Anti Bullying Policy and Procedure, and how it works in different areas of the school, can be found by clicking the link below:
+The full Anti Bullying Policy and Procedure, and how it works in different areas of the school, can be found by visiting our Policies Page.

 For additional support to resolve a problem, the School’s Designated Person can be contacted via the office.
 The School’s Designated Person (DP) will facilitate a meeting with the member of staff involved with the aim to listen to all parties and facilitate a mediation process to resolve the problem.